Norrie 'embracing and enjoying' Wimbledon run

 With a Welsh mother and a Scottish father, he was always destined to represent the nation despite retaining a hint of a Kiwi accent.

-His parents, microbiologists David and Helen, have been a driving force in his life and watched on proudly as they shared his finest moment on Centre Court.
+His parents, microbiologists David and Helen, have been a driving force in his life and have been watching on proudly as they shared his finest moments at All England Club.

 The couple still live in New Zealand and have been following their son around the European clay and grass tournaments since flying over to Rome in May.

-His sister, who lives in London, was among his loved ones in the players' box, along with his old landlady and friends from his university days.
+His sister, who lives in London, has been among his loved ones watching on court, along with his old landlady and friends from his university days.

 "Having my parents here more just to hang out with and spend time with, and have my sister around, has been great," he said.

-"One woman that I lived with in Texas, she's called Linda, she always comes to a couple of tournaments and it was cool to have her around, too.
+"One woman that I lived with in Texas, she's called Linda, she always comes to a couple of tournaments and it has been cool to have her around, too.

 "Also there were a couple friends, a couple of guys from university, who by chance are in London.
 They definitely came to the right one."